 When most of us think of an entry table, we picture something tall with spindly legs.
 It’s long, but probably rather narrow, and doesn’t function more than as a place to hold your keys.
 These types of tables certainly have their place in the design of your home, especially if you use your front door more formally to welcome guests.

-Very traditional, stunning, and stately, this option receives high marks for form.
+Very traditional, stunning, and stately, this entryway table option receives high marks for form.
 Elegant dark wood with lots of eye-catching detail makes this an outstanding feature for your foyer.
 Though, due to its classic design, it may not be best if you require storage.

-Wood Console by WeYoung
+Wood Console Table by WeYoung

-This one is attractive, yet delicate enough for a formal entryway, and also offers a few drawers for keys and mail, as well as one shelf for knick knacks or small baskets.
+This entryway table is attractive, yet delicate enough for a formal entryway, and also offers a few drawers for keys and mail, as well as one shelf for knick knacks or small baskets.
 It’s traditional style would fit nicely with many different styles of decor, from simple elegance to farmhouse chic.

 Console Table by VASAGLE

-This option combines a simple aesthetic with a sleek design and industrial feel.
+This entry table option combines a simple aesthetic with a sleek design and industrial feel.
 Though low on storage space, baskets could easily be added to the lower shelf.
 The simple design also means it could easily be paired with another wall hanging rack above or beside it to provide more space for belongings.

 Console Table by PURLOVE

-Still traditional in its design, this option also offers multiple storage methods with cabinets, drawers, and a lower shelf.
+Still traditional in its design, this entry table option also offers multiple storage methods with cabinets, drawers, and a lower shelf.
 There is no need to compromise style for function or function for style, this offers a bit of both worlds.

 Entry Table Ideas with More Storage